Patches Of Cabbage Palms

 -Benches on most holes.

--Family friendly.
-Park has nice playground and dog park.
+-Family friendly park that has a nice playground and dog park.

 -Great place to let it rip and improve your drives.
 Most holes are wide open with large pine trees providing obstacles and palmettos protecting a majority of the baskets.